Hi! I’m Susan, a full-time freelance writer and traveler.

 I’ve been bouncing around the globe since 2008, when one bad interview with a bunch of pale dudes in suits convinced me to pack up my ’96 Camry (don’t worry; she’s still kicking) and move to Colorado.

 I spent the next six years working a variety of seasonal jobs: I scooped ice cream, rented out skis, and even art modeled.
-I moved from Southeast Alaska to South Korea (read: more than anyone should, unless they’re hoping to end up institutionalized), and got to see a pretty decent slice of the world.
+I moved a million times, everywhere from Southeast Alaska to South Korea (read: more than anyone should, unless they’re hoping to end up institutionalized), and got to see a pretty decent slice of the world.

 Along the way, I started writing about, well, everything — and officially became a writer.

 These days, I work completely remotely, with no home base (unless you count my childhood room at my mom’s house, which features a dazzling array of cowboy hats and a collector’s edition Mary-Kate and Ashley Olsen poster).
 In 2019, I will be traveling to 12 countries in 12 months, and writing about it right here.

 Here are some things I can do…

 - The worm at your wedding.
 I am an excellent guest and have been known to stick it out on the dance floor for 4+ hours with minimal bathroom and booze breaks.

 - Write blog posts, web copy, or newsletters for your business.
 Click here to read more about my content marketing writing.

 - Write articles for your publication.
 Here’s my journalism portfolio.